 - Two course menu using at least 2 local ingredients and more if you can

-- The menu must have a summer theme as the finals are in the summer.
-Try and use ingredients that are in season in May & June
+- The menu must have a summer theme as we hope to hold finals next summer.
+Try and use ingredients that are in season in June/July.

 - A salad element to your menu - a plant based dish or side with a dressing.